 Experienced Decatur DUI Lawyers

 Our experienced Decatur DUI lawyers are available to speak with you about your Decatur DUI case anytime, including after-hours, weekends, and holidays!
 We offer a free in-office consultation on how we can effectively defend your Decatur DUI charges.
-Call Chestney & Sullivan today at 404.816.8777
+Call Chestney & Sullivan today at 404.816.8777!

+We understand what you are going through.
+If you are arrested for a DUI Decatur, our experienced Decatur DUI lawyers are prepared to fight your DUI charge to avoid a conviction.
 Decatur Municipal Court is located at 420 West Trinity Place, Decatur, Georgia 30030.
 It is in the same building as the Decatur Police Department.
-Our Decatur DUI lawyers appear in Decatur Municipal Court on a regular basis.
-The judges in Decatur Municipal Court are Rhathelia Stroud (Chief Judge), Associate judges are Berryl A. Anderson, Hollie Manheimer, and Denise VanLanduyt.
+Our Decatur DUI lawyers appear in Decatur Municipal Court regularly.
+The judges in Decatur Municipal Court are Rhathelia Stroud (Chief Judge), and the Associate judges are Berryl A. Anderson, Hollie Manheimer, and Denise VanLanduyt.
 Substitute judges are Cinque Axam, Tyler Edgerton, Bobby Slotkin, and Tom Stubbs.
 The solicitor (prosecutor) is Larry Steele.
 The solicitor is responsible for prosecuting your Decatur Driving Under the Influence case.

 How our skilled Decatur DUI lawyers build a successful defense in your Decatur DUI case:

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases are one of the most serious cases that are prosecuted in Decatur Municipal Court or DeKalb County State Court.
+DUI cases are among the most serious cases prosecuted in Decatur Municipal Court or DeKalb County State Court.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Decatur DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself:

-- If your license is suspended for refusing the State’s chemical test from losing a suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
+- If your license is suspended for refusing the State’s chemical test from losing a suspension hearing or failing to address a license suspension action within 30 days from your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the criminal case and the license suspension action can improve your chances of being able to drive.

-- Sometimes the prosecutor gives a bad plea offer.
+- Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Decatur Municipal Court, as well as DeKalb County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.

-- If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+- If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

 Administrative License Suspension